Extended X-ray absorption fine structure

 When the incident x-ray energy matches the binding energy of an electron of an atom within the sample, the number of x-rays absorbed by the sample increases dramatically, causing a drop in the transmitted x-ray intensity.
 This results in an absorption edge.
 Every element has a set of unique absorption edges corresponding to different binding energies of its electrons, giving XAS element selectivity.
-XAS spectra are most often collected at synchrotrons because of the high intensity of synchrotron X-ray sources allow the concentration of the absorbing element to reach as low as a few parts per million.
-Absorption would be undetectable if the source is too weak.
+XAS spectra are most often collected at synchrotrons because the high intensity of synchrotron X-ray sources allows the concentration of the absorbing element to reach as low as a few parts per million.
+Absorption would be undetectable if the source were too weak.
 Because X-rays are highly penetrating, XAS samples can be gases, solids or liquids.

 Background

 EXAFS spectra are displayed as plots of the absorption coefficient of a given material versus energy, typically in a 500 – 1000 eV range beginning before an absorption edge of an element in the sample.
 The x-ray absorption coefficient is usually normalized to unit step height.
 This is done by regressing a line to the region before and after the absorption edge, subtracting the pre-edge line from the entire data set and dividing by the absorption step height, which is determined by the difference between the pre-edge and post-edge lines at the value of E0 (on the absorption edge).

 The normalized absorption spectra are often called XANES spectra.
 These spectra can be used to determine the average oxidation state of the element in the sample.
 The XANES spectra are also sensitive to the coordination environment of the absorbing atom in the sample.
 Finger printing methods have been used to match the XANES spectra of an unknown sample to those of known "standards".
 Linear combination fitting of several different standard spectra can give an estimate to the amount of each of the known standard spectra within an unknown sample.

-X-ray absorption spectra are produced over the range of 200 – 35,000 eV.
-The dominant physical process is one where the absorbed photon ejects a core photoelectron from the absorbing atom, leaving behind a core hole.
-The atom with the core hole is now excited.
+The dominant physical process in x-ray absorption is one where the absorbed photon ejects a core photoelectron from the absorbing atom, leaving behind a core hole.
 The ejected photoelectron's energy will be equal to that of the absorbed photon minus the binding energy of the initial core state.
-The ejected photoelectron interacts with electrons in the surrounding non-excited atoms.
+The atom with the core hole is now excited and the ejected photoelectron interacts with electrons in the surrounding non-excited atoms.